Battle of Cape Esperance: Prelude

 At 22:00, as Scott's ships neared Cape Hunter at the northwest end of Guadalcanal, three of Scott's cruisers launched floatplanes.
 One crashed on takeoff, but the other two patrolled over Savo Island, Guadalcanal, and Ironbottom Sound.
-As the floatplanes were launched, Jojima's force was just passing around the mountainous northwestern shoulder of Guadalcanal, and neither force sighted each other.
-At 22:20, Jojima radioed Gotō and told him no U.S. ships were in the vicinity.
-Although Jojima's force later heard Scott's floatplanes overhead while unloading along the north shore of Guadalcanal, they failed to report this to Gotō.
+As the floatplanes were launched, Jōjima's force was just passing around the mountainous northwestern shoulder of Guadalcanal, and neither force sighted each other.
+At 22:20, Jōjima radioed Gotō and told him no U.S. ships were in the vicinity.
+Although Jōjima's force later heard Scott's floatplanes overhead while unloading along the north shore of Guadalcanal, they failed to report this to Gotō.

 At 22:33, just after passing Cape Esperance, Scott's ships assumed battle formation.
 The column was led by Farenholt, Duncan, and Laffey, and followed by San Francisco, Boise, Salt Lake City, and Helena.
 Buchanan and McCalla brought up the rear.
 The distance between each ship ranged from 500 to 700 yd.
 Visibility was poor because the moon had already set, leaving no ambient light and no visible sea horizon.

 Gotō's force passed through several rain squalls as they approached Guadalcanal at 30 kn.
 Gotō's flagship Aoba led the Japanese cruisers in column, followed by Furutaka and Kinugasa.
 Fubuki was starboard of Aoba and Hatsuyuki to port.
 At 23:30, Gotō's ships emerged from the last rain squall and began appearing on the radar scopes of Helena and Salt Lake City.
 The Japanese, however, whose warships were not equipped with radar, remained unaware of Scott's presence.